Historical Record

 - Table of Contents

-Rawls School House built in 1907-08 located where Rawls Church is now.
-The first Sunday School was organized and met in this building according to the document to the left.
+Rawls School House was built in 1907-08 on the site where Rawls Baptist Church now stands.
+The first Sunday School was organized and met in this building according to the historical document shown.

 Growth During the Great Depression

 Gerald Motley and Otha Hilliard were ordained as ministers that year.
 A new church building was started on the site of the present church building.
-The building was not completed for several years and was really a huge undertaking during the depression years.
+The building was not completed for several years and was a huge undertaking during the Depression years.
 Services were first held in the new structure in 1932.
-The land for the cemetery was bought in 1932, also.
-Mr. Ashley took a leave of absence in 1934 to go to the Holy Land but continued to serve as pastor until September 1934.
+The land for the cemetery was purchased in 1932 as well.
+Mr. Ashley took a leave of absence in 1934 to travel to the Holy Land but continued to serve as pastor until September 1934.

-Rev. Otha Hilliard served as the pastor for a few months.
+Rev. Otha Hilliard served as pastor for a few months.
 Rev. C. H. Upchurch was called as pastor in late 1934 and served until November 1939.
-Rev. C. H. Norris was called and served one year.
-The church building was completed at this time.
+Rev. C. H. Norris was then called and served for one year, during which time the church building was completed.

 Rev. M. L. Hux was called in 1940 and led the congregation to adopt a new policy.
-Instead of calling pastors every year, the pastor’s term was indefinite as it remains today.
+Instead of calling pastors every year, the pastor’s term was made indefinite, a practice that continues today.
 Rev. Hux served until September 1945.

-Rev. T. H. Williams was called September 22, 1946 and the unified budget plan was adopted while he served.
-Rev. I. K. Stafford came as the pastor in 1949 and stayed until September 23, 1951.
+Rev. T. H. Williams was called on September 22, 1946, and during his ministry the unified budget plan was adopted.
+Rev. I. K. Stafford became pastor in 1949 and served until September 23, 1951.

 Rev. Zeb V. Moss accepted the call as pastor in December 1951.
-During his stay the church adopted the retirement plan for ministers, “Relief and Annuity”.
+During his ministry, the church adopted the retirement plan for ministers known as “Relief and Annuity.”

-In 1955, the building committee presented a plan for adding additional Sunday School rooms and two rest rooms to the present building.
-This work was done.
-Zeb Moss and Evelyn Krause were married while he was pastor of the church.
-Rev. Moss and family left in 1955 and served as missionaries in Africa until they retired
+In 1955, the building committee presented a plan for adding additional Sunday School rooms and two restrooms to the existing building, and the work was completed.
+During his time as pastor, Zeb Moss and Evelyn Krause were married.
+Rev. Moss and his family left in 1955 to serve as missionaries in Africa, where they continued their ministry until retirement.

 Rev. Eugene Williams became the pastor in June 1955.
 In 1957, a choir loft was added to the sanctuary and the R. F. Jones family presented an organ to the church.